 Now right click on “Google” folder and create another key and name it as “Chrome”.
 The final structure should look like “Policies > Google > Chrome” as shown below.

-Select “Chrome” folder in the left sidebar and right click on the empty right pane.
+When you have “Chrome” folder, Select it from the left sidebar and right click on the empty area on right pane.
 Choose “Key > New DWORD (32 bit) Value) option.

 Windows will name the new DWORD value as “New Value #1”.
 Press F2 and modify the value as “IncognitoModeAvailability” as shown below.